Nierowheezy/graphql_challenge/README.md

-# Getting Started with Create React App

-This is a graphql react app that uses rickandmortyapi to render a list of character
+## This is a graphql react app that uses rickandmortyapi to render a list of character

 ## Improvements